 Postman Test Reports

-It provides a test report that helps us with tracking data through the request builder and we can generate HTML reports for the test runs.
+It provides a test report that helps us with tracking data through the request builder and you can generate HTML reports for the test runs.

 All the major functionalities of Postman are free of cost.
-We can get all of the above benefits for free.
+You can get all the above benefits for free.
 There are also paid plans for Postman Pro and Postman Enterprise for small to large enterprises.

 Alternatives to Postman

 Swagger is an open-source API specification, it is like WSDL for REST APIs, where you define the structure of the REST APIs (endpoints URLs, input/output models, authentication schema, etc.).
 The specification file is based on JSON and the file extension is either JSON or YAML.
 A few of the key highlights of Swagger are: